shahbazahmed1269/shahbazahmed1269.github.io/_posts/2026-07-23-streams-are-not-queues.md

 layout: post
 title: "Streams Are Not Queues"
 date: 2026-07-23
-categories: [engineering, architecture, fintech]
+categories: [architecture]
 tags: [kafka, sqs, event-streaming, job-queues, system-design]
-excerpt: "A retry storm, a stuck consumer group, and the night our team finally understood why Kafka and SQS aren't interchangeable.
+excerpt: "A retry storm, a stuck consumer group, and the night the team finally understood why Kafka and SQS aren't always interchangeable.
 Told through a fintech payments incident."
 ---

 ## 02:47 UTC